The Wishing-Table, the Gold-Ass, and the Cudgel in the Sack: Variants

 In an English tale from "North-country", Jack's Luck, or The Ass, the Table and the Stick, poor youth Jack works for an old lady and receives a donkey that produces silver and gold, and for a carpenter who gives him the self-setting table.
 On a third occasion, after a strange man helps Jack from drowning, the youth helps him build a bridge to cross the river and the man carves the magic stick out of a branch.
 Jack uses the stick to regain the donkey and the table.
 Finally, he becomes the richest man in his home village and invites all single maidens to choose his future bride.
 He declares the girl must appear with their dowry in their aprons.
 Soon, all maidens appear with "heaps of gold and silver coins", except for one girl - Jack's "one true love" - who shows up with only "two copper pennies and a crooked sixpence" that Jack gave her when he was still a poor lad.
 He sets her aside, to the jeers of the other candidates, and she begins to cry, her tears becoming diamonds.
 Jack then sics the magic stick on the other girls to expel them and marries his beloved.
 The tale was also published by author Flora Annie Steel in English Fairy Tales, with the title The Ass, the Table and the Stick.
 A very similar version, The Ass, the Table, and the Stick, was given by folklorist Joseph Jacobs in his English Fairy Tales.

+In a Portuguese variant, "A Cacheira," the protagonist is a poor old woman who climbs a beanstalk to heaven.
+St. Peter gives her a table that conjures food, a lamb that pees money, and a cudgel that beats people.